 Standard feature set

-For a business router, the TRENDnet TEW-829DRU is rather modest on features.
+For a business router, the TRENDnet TEW-829DRU is relatively modest in features.
 It doesn’t have anything unique that other home routers don’t collectively have.

 Keep in mind the TEW-829DRU is a router for advanced users.
 Most of its features and settings require someone at least conformable with networking to configure.
 Take the QoS, which prioritizes Internet traffic, for example; you’ll need to program it yourself.
-That said, you need decent networking knowhow to work with this router.
+That said, you need proper networking know-how to work with this router.

 Odd Wi-Fi settings